 Visit the Children’s Museum

-Now that the kids are heading back to school, you may want to help activate their love of learning once again by making a trip to the New Orleans Children’s Museum.
+Now that the kids are heading back to school, you may want to help activate their love of learning once again by making a trip to the Louisiana Children’s Museum.

 Take a Trip to the Pharmacy Museum